“Saturn’s action is to condense aqueous

 “You’ve already told me what an influence she’s had.
 Power, I think you put it.
 Tsk, you weren’t joking, were you…”

-“Believe me,” I said, ripping into some more Ritter Brau, as if late for the final strassenbahn to Mannheim for bed check.
+“Believe me,” I said, ripping into some more Ritter Brau, as if late for the final strassenbahn to Taylor Kaserne, Mannheim for bed check.
 “Sydney’s got nothing to do with this.”

 “Oh, talk about ground bull,” she snapped, self-consciously stabbing at my Bal Gehakt.
 She was loath to raise her voice, a personal violation of her post-marital vows.
 She prided herself in her equanimity since the screamathons with Lester Mendel.
 Casual, dispassionate calm—that’s what she valued most about our relationship—keep it cool if it killed her.
-“I may be a little gullible, Kenny, but please, I’m not nearly as dense as all that.”
+“Please, Kenny, I’m not nearly as dense as all that.”

 “Look, I don’t know what your father told you, or what whoever told him told him, but…”